TEXT-S&P summary: Migros Bank

 Outlook

-lower BICRA might in turn result in a one-notch downward revision of MIB's stand-alone credit
+might in turn result in a one-notch downward revision of MIB's stand-alone

-Ratings upside would depend primarily on a more positive assessment of MIB's risk position.
+Ratings upside would depend on a more positive assessment of MIB's business or

-Therefore, we would need to take the view that MIB's risk management capacities and the overall

-risk profile of MIB is commensurate with peers with an adequate risk position assessment.

 Related Criteria And Research